uw-cmg/MAST/doc/source/1_0_installation.rst

 If you do not have or cannot find Python 2.7.3, then you must install it.

 ---------------------
-Installing python
+Install python
 ---------------------
 The EPD/Canopy version is preferred because it includes numpy and scipy already.
-Download this version from here: :ref:`EPD Free Canopy <https://www.enthought.com/downloads/>`_
+Download this version from :ref:`EPD Free Canopy <https://www.enthought.com/downloads/>`_

 *  Version 2.7.5 is okay
 *  On DLX, go into interactive setup with the command ``srun -u bash -i``